The School of Philosophy and Art History runs an exciting programme of events throughout the year.

 The “What was neoliberalism?”
 Reading Group takes place on Zoom every Tuesday at 11:00am during term.
 The aim is to get a better handle on the meaning of neoliberalism and its history in order to understand what exactly is happening in political economy today.
 Please email Matt Bennett to be added to the mailing list.

 The Omphalos Reading Group discusses works on self-knowledge, consciousness and the philosophy of mind.
-Contact details to follow.
+Please contact Wayne Martin to join.

 To keep up to date with all events within the School of Philosophy and Art History and Interdisciplinary Studies Centre, please visit our events calendar.